-Mission Goals Objectives Target Indicators
+Mission Goals Objectives Target Indica

-Mission 1: Building Realizing an increase 1.
-People The degree of p
+Mission 1: Building a Realizing an increase 1.
+People participation The degree of public

-a civilization based in cultural participation and participation in the
+civilization based on in cultural knowledge, and appreciation in the participation in the

-on human values. knowledge, appreciation in the development and

-preservation and development and preservation of
+human values. preservation and development and development and

-development of preservation of culture.
+development of preservation of culture preservation of culture.

-cultural results, and culture increases.
+cultural results, and increases.

 cultural values.
 2. Maintaining and

-developing the
+developing the results

-results of creativity,
+of creativity, taste,

-taste, intention and
+intention and work in

-work in the form of
+the form of values,

-values, knowledge,

-norms, customs,
+knowledge, norms,

-objects, art, and
+customs, objects, art,

-noble traditions.
+and noble traditions.